 Here type indicates the currently set EPROM type.
-If the EPROM type displayed is the same as the EPROM type that the user wants to read, then enter "Y+" at the underscore.
-If they are different, then input "N+" and set the EPROM type again with the TYPE command.
+If the EPROM type displayed is the same as the EPROM type that the user wants to read, then enter "Y,J" at the underscore.
+If they are different, then input "N→" and set the EPROM type again with the TYPE command.

-When "Y, " is input at the underscore, the EASE64162/164 "RUN" indicator will light, and the data transfer will start.
+light, and the data transfer will start.
 If the data transfer completes normally, then the "RUN" indicator will go off, the TPR command will terminate, and the emulator will wait for another command input.